 Developing the Swansea Bay and West Wales Metro

 The Swansea Bay and West Wales Metro is in the early stages of development.
-Our aim is that it'll transform the opportunities for travel and connectivity across the South West Wales Region.
+Our aim is to transform the opportunities for travel and connectivity across the region.

-We’re currently undertaking studies in conjunction with the Welsh Government and local authorities to develop plans for this ambitious scheme which will provide better connectivity within South West Wales.
-We’re also looking at the potential for faster services between West and South Wales.
-We'll work with a range of partners to change the way that transport is provided in the region, boosting the local economy and providing better access to job and leisure opportunities.
+We’re undertaking studies with Welsh Government and local authorities to develop plans to provide better connectivity within South West Wales and the potential for faster services between West and South Wales.
+We'll work with partners to change the way that transport is provided, boosting the local economy and providing better access to job and leisure opportunities.

 - Faster rail journeys to Swansea, Carmarthen and Milford Haven; improving line speeds and looking at different route options